 The Fairgrounds Square Mall has itself become a ghost.
 It was just demolished over what will inevitably go down as the infamous Summer of 2020.
 The mall was on its last leg for years, and it only seemed fitting that it would meet its end in such a year as this one has been.
 However, if you spent any time working there over the course of its 40 year existence, you may have heard or seen things you couldn’t explain.

 Before the mall was constructed in 1980 the land was a part of the Reading Fairgrounds and Speedway.
 The Fairgrounds’ history dates back to 1916, so if there were spirits haunting the mall, it was likely that this place was their origins.
-There were many documented deaths that occurred on the racetrack during its heyday the 20th century.
+There were many documented deaths that occurred on the racetrack during its heyday in the 20th century.
+The full list of racers who lost their lives on the Reading Fairground’s race track can be found here.

 On Saturday, June 11th 1966 a race held at the Fairgrounds Speedway would prove to be tragic.
 Two racers were fatally injured when their cars collided between the first and second turns on the second lap of the race.
 According to the Reading Eagle article about the event below, their cars came to rest on the curve of the eastern turn.
 These final resting points were close to if not within the walls of the future mall.
 Roughly around the center court and what would eventually be Burlington, using the comparison aerials above for reference.

 On October 29th, 1978 the Schmidt’s 200 race was supposed to mark the last event for the Reading Fairgrounds Speedway.
 Michael Grbac got tangled in traffic and flipped down the front stretch on the 99th lap.
 His roof was facing oncoming competitors, and was hit by another driver.
 He succumbed to his injuries a month later in the hospital.
-He would be the last driver to perish in a race at the Reading Fairgrounds Speedway.
+He would be the last driver to perish as the result of a race at the Reading Fairgrounds Speedway.

 This race however did not end up being the last, as the Spring of 1979 season saw a few more races before the mall developers got the final go-ahead from local government to demolish the grand stands.
 Luckily that day did not end up being the very last memory for Reading Fairgrounds Speedway fans.